 The Supplier will deliver, or arrange delivery of the Goods to the place specified in the Customer’s order.

-The Supplier reserves the right to charge freight for despatches under 120kg.
+The Supplier reserves the right to charge freight for dispatches under 120kg.

 If the Customer refuses to accept delivery of Goods the Supplier may charge the Customer for any additional costs incurred as a result, including storage and transportation costs.

-The Supplier will use its best endeavours to fulfil orders which have been confirmed by the Supplier, but will not be liable for any failure to deliver or delay in delivery.
+The Supplier will use its best endeavors to fulfill orders which have been confirmed by the Supplier, but will not be liable for any failure to deliver or delay in delivery.